Estimated read time: 7 minutes

 Subscribe to Blog via Email

 You know my love of livestreaming my podcast episodes!
 It’s a wonderful way to maximize each recording.
-Another way to livestream that I just ran across was the Amazon live streaming platform.
+Another way to livestream that I incorporate is the Amazon live streaming platform.
 Yup, you can now go live on Amazon and basically produce your own infomercial.

 Jim Fuhs and Chris Stone go live on Amazon Live 2-3 times a week and share their strategies with us in this livestream of the Business Storytelling Podcast.

 Here’s an example of my first attempt.
 As I mentioned on the podcast episode discussing the Amazon live streaming platform, the videos can’t be embedded on websites (yet).
-I’m also not sure how Amazon displays these shows to users while you are live.
-I did have 3 viewers though, so people are finding it somehow.
+Amazon Live displays the streams based on your influencer level.
+The higher, the more people see it.

 How to start with the Amazon Live Streaming Platform